Cholesterol: Membranes

-Cholesterol composes about 30% of all animal cell membranes.
+Cholesterol is present in varying degrees in all animal cell membranes but is absent in prokaryotes.
 It is required to build and maintain membranes and modulates membrane fluidity over the range of physiological temperatures.
 The hydroxyl group of each cholesterol molecule interacts with water molecules surrounding the membrane, as do the polar heads of the membrane phospholipids and sphingolipids, while the bulky steroid and the hydrocarbon chain are embedded in the membrane, alongside the nonpolar fatty-acid chain of the other lipids.
 Through the interaction with the phospholipid fatty-acid chains, cholesterol increases membrane packing, which both alters membrane fluidity and maintains membrane integrity so that animal cells do not need to build cell walls (like plants and most bacteria).
 The membrane remains stable and durable without being rigid, allowing animal cells to change shape and animals to move.

-The structure of the tetracyclic ring of cholesterol contributes to the fluidity of the cell membrane, as the molecule is in a trans conformation making all but the side chain of cholesterol rigid and planar.
+The structure of the tetracyclic ring of cholesterol contributes to the fluidity of the cell membrane, as the molecule is in a trans conformation, making all but the side chain of cholesterol rigid and planar.
 In this structural role, cholesterol also reduces the permeability of the plasma membrane to neutral solutes, hydrogen ions, and sodium ions.

 Substrate presentation

 Cholesterol regulates the biological process of substrate presentation and the enzymes that use substrate presentation as a mechanism of their activation.
-(PLD2) is a well-defined example of an enzyme activated by substrate presentation.
+Phospholipase D2 (PLD2) is a well-defined example of an enzyme activated by substrate presentation.
 The enzyme is palmitoylated causing the enzyme to traffic to cholesterol dependent lipid domains sometimes called "lipid rafts".
 The substrate of phospholipase D is phosphatidylcholine (PC) which is unsaturated and is of low abundance in lipid rafts.
 PC localizes to the disordered region of the cell along with the polyunsaturated lipid phosphatidylinositol 4,5-bisphosphate (PIP2).
 PLD2 has a PIP2 binding domain.
 When PIP2 concentration in the membrane increases, PLD2 leaves the cholesterol-dependent domains and binds to PIP2 where it then gains access to its substrate PC and commences catalysis based on substrate presentation.